rudsonalves/bgbazzar/README.md

 # ChangeLog

+## 2024/10/29 - version: 0.7.07+56

+This commit introduces a new payment integration module using Mercado Pago Bricks and WebView, along with various updates to existing code and new functionalities.
+The focus of this update is to enhance the payment flow, improve error handling, and add new features for better user experience in managing payments and mechanics checks.

+### Changes made:

+1. **docs/MP_pagamentos.md**:
+   - Added new documentation detailing the integration of Mercado Pago Bricks using Parse Server Cloud Code and WebView in Flutter.
+   - Explained the general integration strategy, usage of specific Bricks, and considerations for security and implementation.

+2. **lib/common/abstracts/data_result.dart**:
+   - Added a new `TimeoutFailure` class to represent a failure due to timeout when making API calls.

+3. **lib/common/models/payment.dart**:
+   - Introduced a new `PaymentModel` class containing fields for `amount`, `description`, and `quantity` to encapsulate payment information.

+4. **lib/features/check_mechanics/check_page.dart**:
+   - Updated app bar title from `'Restaurar Mecânicas'` to `'Verificar Mecânicas'`.
+   - Added `dispose()` method to properly dispose of `store` when the page is destroyed.

+5. **lib/features/check_mechanics/check_store.dart**:
+   - Added `count.dispose()` to the `dispose()` method to ensure proper cleanup of resources.

+6. **lib/features/my_account/widgets/admin_hooks.dart**:
+   - Updated title text from `'Restaurar Mecânicas'` to `'Verificar Mecânicas'`.

+7. **lib/features/payment_web_view/payment_controller.dart**:
+   - Added a new `PaymentController` class to manage the interaction with WebView for payment processing.
+   - Set up navigation delegates to handle page progress, resource errors, and control navigation to ensure a secure and user-friendly payment experience.

+8. **lib/features/payment_web_view/payment_store.dart**:
+   - Added a new `PaymentStore` class that extends `StateStore` to manage state during payment processing in the `PaymentWebView`.

+9. **lib/features/payment_web_view/payment_web_view_page.dart**:
+   - Created a new `PaymentWebViewPage` widget to handle displaying the payment process using WebView.
+   - Utilized `ValueListenableBuilder` to manage loading, success, and error states during payment.

+10. **lib/services/payment/payment_service.dart**:
+    - Added a new `PaymentService` class to handle interactions with the Parse Server's Cloud Code for payment preferences.
+    - Implemented `getPreferenceId()` method to request a preference ID from the Parse Cloud Function, with proper error handling, including timeout.

+11. **pubspec.yaml & pubspec.lock**:
+    - Added `webview_flutter` package version `^4.10.0` to integrate WebView for the payment functionality.

+### Conclusion:
+This commit significantly enhances the payment integration flow by utilizing Mercado Pago Bricks and a WebView approach for a secure and user-friendly experience.
+The added abstractions for payment models, services, and state management provide a more modular and maintainable structure for handling payments.
+Furthermore, proper error handling mechanisms were introduced to improve the robustness of the codebase during API interactions.

 ## 2024/10/28 - version: 0.7.06+55

 This commit brings several updates and enhancements to the application, focusing on new features, bug fixes, and improvements to maintainability, UI consistency, and underlying infrastructure changes.